nestoralvaro/BLAH2015/README.md

 <h1>This project contains the files used by Annotations team during BLAH 2015</h1>

 <h2>General Overview</h2>
 Our project aimed to create automated annotations for articles retrieved from Europe PMC (http://europepmc.org/).
-To achieve this goal we divided the project into 4 parts, creating a python script to work on each one of them.
+To achieve this goal we divided the project into several parts, creating a python script for each one.
 <br/>
 The information on BLAH 2015 can be found on its website: http://2015.linkedannotation.org/